jonathanventura/jonathanventura.github.io/_pages/lab.md

 ### What if I can't correctly set up my environment in conda?
 How do I compile C++ programs?
 Can you please install a specific program or CUDA version?  ###

-In cases where you need specific versions of drivers, libraries, etc. installed or you need to compile C++, use Docker so that you can manage the system environment yourself.
+In cases where you need specific versions of drivers, libraries, etc. installed or you need to compile C++, you might need to use Docker so that you can manage the system environment yourself.
 You need to be added to the docker group in order to use docker -- ask me about it and I will help you determine if Docker is actually necessary.

 To use Docker, you need to create a Dockerfile and store it in a sub-directory.
 For example, create a text file at "docker/Dockerfile."
 Here is an example Dockerfile for Tensorflow: